Mineral-Minds-Deutschland/github-action-ssh-docker-compose/README.md

 # Usage example

-Let's say we have a repo with single docker-compose file in it and remote ubuntu based server with docker and docker-compose installed.
+Let's say we have a repo with single docker-compose file in it and remote ubuntu based server with docker and docker compose installed.

 1. Generate key pair, do not use a password here.